shrutea-sc/fluree/FlureeQuery.md

 # Fluree Query
 ## Basic Query
 ### Select Key
-The select-array can include any combination of the following items in any order:
+The select-array can include any combination of the following items in any order.An *:
-1.An *:
-2.Predicate Names: Namespaced or Not
+,Predicate Names: Namespaced or Not
-3.A map, crawling the graph.
+,A map, crawling the graph.
-4.Reversely-referenced Predicates
+,Reversely-referenced Predicates
-5.A map with sub-select options
+or A map with sub-select options
 ### From key
 A from key is used where your select options are applied to the field.
 ``` json